tgeilen/Robot-I-want-a-beer/README.md

 In the following paragraphs, the idea, development artifacts, prerequisites, and the implemented process will be discussed.

+Lastly, further relevant projects enabled by the "Beer Robot" are discussed.

 ## Table of Contents
 - [Robot, I Want a Beer!](#robot-i-want-a-beer)
   - [Idea](#idea)